javamelody/spring-boot-admin-server-ui-javamelody/README.md

 JavaMelody UI Module for SpringBootAdmin v1
 =========================

-This module adds a view that displays the javamelody monitoring for each registered application in [SpringBootAdmin v1](http://codecentric.github.io/spring-boot-admin/1.5.7/) (SBA)
+This module adds a view of the javamelody monitoring for each registered application in [SpringBootAdmin v1](http://codecentric.github.io/spring-boot-admin/1.5.7/) (SBA)

   * Add the module to your classpath in the pom.xml of your SBA server: